giray123/shortcutexpert/README.md

 #### 3. Create a JSON file and request a pull

-Afterward, download your json file and create a pull request to add your application to `src/data/applications`.
+Afterward, download your `JSON` file and create a pull request to add your application to `src/data/applications`.
 Once the pull request is merged by repo admins, our server will generate a static page for the application and distribute it worldwide through Netlify CDN.

 ### Update an existing application

+First, open the application page you want to contribute to and click the EDIT button just below the title.
+You will be directed to the [Prepare Application Page](https://shortcutexpert.com/prepare-application) filled with the application data.

-Each application has a Google Sheet URL in its json file (additionally there is a link pointing to that file on each application page).
-Once you go to the URL, you can not edit that file since you do not have permissions.
+Each application has a Google Sheet URL in its `JSON` file.
+Once you go to the URL, you can not edit that file since you do not own it.
 However, you can copy that Google Sheet to your own drive.
 After you copy, make the necessary updates and make sure that you publish your Google Sheet.
-Once you publish it, click the share button and make your file accessable for anyone on the web (so that Shortcut Expert can fetch data from your Google Sheet file).
+Once you publish it, click the share button and make your file accessible for anyone on the web (so that Shortcut Expert can fetch data from your Google Sheet file).

-Again, you can use [Test Application Page](https://shortcutexpert.com/shortcuts/shortcut-expert) to test the sohrtcuts and [Prepare Application Page](https://shortcutexpert.com/prepare-application) to prepare a json file and create a pull request for your updates.
-Because you are editing an existing application, make sure the name of the `json` file is same with the original application file.
+Again, you can use [Test Application Page](https://shortcutexpert.com/shortcuts/shortcut-expert) to test the shortcuts and [Prepare Application Page](https://shortcutexpert.com/prepare-application) to prepare a `JSON` file and create a pull request for your updates.
+Because you are editing an existing application, make sure the name of the `JSON` file is the same as the original application file.

-Again, without preparing a Google Sheets file, you can manually edit the original `json` file in `src/data/applications` and create a pull request after your edit.
+Again, without preparing a Google Sheets file, you can manually edit the original `JSON` file in `src/data/applications` and create a pull request after your edit.

 ### Add a keyboard layout